MileHacker Logo

 Mid-range Restaurants

-Numerous options with comfortable seating, air conditioning, and diverse menus of local Thai dishes, fresh seafood, and some international cuisine.
+Numerous options with comfortable seating, air conditioning, and diverse menus of local Thai dishes, fresh seafood, and a few international cuisine.

 • Air-conditioned comfort.